facebook/TestSlide/CONTRIBUTING.md

 Generally speaking:

-- Install a supported Python version (see `.travis.yml`).
+- Install a supported Python version (see `.travis.yml`) (suggestion: use [pyenv](https://github.com/pyenv/pyenv)).
-- Install the dependencies: `make install_deps`.
+- Install the dependencies: `make install_build_deps`.
 - Run the tests: `make`.

-Here is a reference cookbook on how to achieve that using Docker and [pyenv](https://github.com/pyenv/pyenv):
+Here's a quick cookbook on how to have a Python installation working using Docker:

 - Install [Docker CE](https://docs.docker.com/install/).
 - Clone the repo: `git clone https://github.com/facebookincubator/TestSlide.git`.